JuliaStats/Klara.jl/README.md

 The Julia *Klara* package provides a generic engine for Markov Chain Monte Carlo (MCMC) inference.

-*Klara*, previously called *Lora*, has undergone a major upgrade.
-Some of its recent changes include:

-* Models are represented internally by graphs.
-* Memory allocation and garbage collection have been reduced by using mutating functions associated with targets.
-* It is possible to select storing output in memory or in file at runtime.
-* Automatic differentiation is available allowing to choose between forward mode and reverse mode.

-Some of the old code has not been fully ported.
-The full porting of old functionality, as well as further developments, will be completed shortly.
-Progress is being tracked systematically via issues and milestones.

-The documentation is out of date, but will be brought up-to-date fairly soon.
-In the meantime, this README file provides a few examples of the new interface, explaining how to get up to speed with the new face of Klara.
+The documentation is out of date, but will be brought up-to-date upon completing milestone 0.12.0.
+In the meantime, this README file provides some elementary examples of the current interface.
 More examples can be found in doc/examples.

 Example: sampling from an unnormalized normal target
 ------------------------------